xflr6/dmengine/README.rst

 processed (see the example below).
 The ``dmengine`` command-line tool calculates the results and generates a detailed transcript of all calculations for later inspection.
-The resulting YAML file can be converted into a LaTeX-based report that optionally is directly compiled into a PDF file.
+The resulting YAML file can be converted into a LaTeX-based report that can directly be compiled into a PDF file.

 Installation